Main Claire's Itchy Feet logo

 Wales is a fairly rural place which means that you won’t really find any of the big hotel chains there.
 However, if you love authentic and traditional accommodation, this will be your paradise.

-• B & Bs: Bed and breakfasts are everywhere in Wales.
+• B & Bs: Bed and breakfasts are everywhere during your travel in Wales.
 You can find them online or simply along the way.
 It’s a very good way to experience the cultural aspect of Wales as you will get traditional food and lovely hosts.
 You will also find a lot of amazing Airbnbs!
 If you want to stay in an old barn, for example, you can!

 • Camping: last but not least!
 Camping is one of the best ways to experience Wales.
 You can admire the beautiful sky and stars.
 There are many campsites, especially in the National Parks.